tslearn-team/tslearn/tslearn/docs/shapelets.rst

 **It is important to note that due to the fact that a technique based on gradient-descent is used to learn the shapelets, our model can be prone to numerical issues (e.g. exploding and vanishing gradients).
-For that reason, it is important to scale your data.
+For that reason, it is important to normalize your data.
 This can be done before passing the data to the**
 ``fit``
 **and**